carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

   ![image](https://github.com/user-attachments/assets/5630c605-5718-40ae-bcc3-acafc9258e1b)

-Now, the data are ready to the transform and calculation steps to know the ride length and day of week.
+Now, the data is ready to the transform and calculation steps to know the ride length and day of week.

 New columns _ride_length_ and _day_of_week_ are created to calculate (1) the length of each ride by subtracting the column _started_at_ from the column _ended_at_ and (2) the day of the week that each ride started, respectivelly.
 Both columns _started_at_ and _ended_at_ have the start and end time in the format YYYY-MM-DD hh:mm:ss.